 Visiting Sri Lanka in June?
 The month of June, when the oppressive heat of summer is starting in the northern hemisphere is a perfect month for visiting a paradise-like island of Sri Lanka.
 But it is also a month in which Sri Lanka gives a respite from the winter’s cold climate of the southern hemisphere.

-And wondering where to go? we would like to present to you the 5 best places to visit in Sri Lanka during June month.
+And wondering where to go? we would like to present to you the 5 best places to visit in Sri Lanka in June.

 Hikkaduwa is a resort town on the southwestern shore of Sri Lanka best known for the seafood and as a surfing spot.